opoupeney/dfd/source/devguide/dfx-anatomy-of-an-app.rst

 The main Configuration Settings to get started are listed below:

 ======================  ==================================================================================================================================================================================
  **Setting**            **Description**
 ======================  ==================================================================================================================================================================================
  **API Sources**        An API Source is a reusable definition that defines how to access the backend API, including which authentication protocol and developer credentials are needed to access it.
  **Resources**          External resources such as javascript files, css files and other assets like images or icons which can be added to extend the DreamFace Platform and are available throughout the application.
- **Users**              Templates define the layout and look and feel of a Page (header, footer, left nav, right nav, body, etc.).
+ **Users**              Users are defined by properties and roles.
+Properties define the information that makes up a user object and roles define the role of the user for role based access to application functionality.
 ======================  ==================================================================================================================================================================================